beebono/handecoder/README.md

 This project uses multiple licenses:
 - The wrapper code (this repository's code) is MIT licensed.
 See [LICENSE](LICENSE) file.
-- The FFmpeg libraries (in `external/ffmpeg/`) are LGPL v2.1+ licensed.
+- The FFmpeg libraries are LGPL v2.1+ licensed.
 See [FFmpeg's license](https://github.com/FFmpeg/FFmpeg/blob/master/LICENSE.md) for details.
-- The libva-v4l2-request library (in `external/libva-v4l2-request/`) is LGPL v2.1+ and MIT licensed.
-See [libva-v4l2-request's license](https://github.com/bootlin/libva-v4l2-request/blob/master/COPYING) for details.
-- The Rockchip Media Process Platform (rkmpp) library (in `external/mpp/`) is Apache-2.0 and MIT licensed.
+- The Rockchip Media Process Platform (rkmpp) library is Apache-2.0 and MIT licensed.
 See [rkmpp's license folder](https://github.com/rockchip-linux/mpp/blob/develop/LICENSES) for details.

 **Important:** When using this library, you must comply with:
 1. MIT license for the wrapper code
 2. LGPL v2.1+ license for FFmpeg components
-3. LGPL v2.1+ and MIT license for libva-v4l2-request
 4. Apache-2.0 and MIT license for rkmpp

 ## Acknowledgments

 - The [FFmpeg project](https://www.ffmpeg.org/) and its contributors
-- [@bootlin](https://github.com/bootlin) for their work on libva-v4l2-request
 - [@jernejsk](https://github.com/jernejsk) for their patches regarding v4l2-request usage in FFmpeg
 - [@rockchip-linux](https://github.com/rockchip-linux) for their work on the Rockchip Media Process Platform (rkmpp)
 - Those with the patience to wait for this project's continued development!